-- 6. Commercial uses within the Residential Community designation will be limited to neighbourhood service uses in order to provide a full range of easily accessible commercial and office services, and shall be subject to the following: - a) Shall be generally limited to sites along Arterial or Collector Roads, or contiguous with other local service facilities such as a community centre or education facility. - b) Shall be subject to the provisions of the Zoning By-law.
+- 6. Commercial uses within the Residential Community designation will be limited to uses that are compatible with residential development in order to provide a full range of easily accessible commercial and office services, and shall be subject to the following: - Shall be generally limited to sites along Arterial or Collector Roads, or contiguous with other local service facilities such as a community centre or education facility. - b) Shall be subject to the provisions of the Zoning By-law.

-Plateau Development Scheme 7.
 Lands designated Residential Community with Development Scheme Overlay located north and west of Arctic College, as shown on Figure B, as amended, are subject to the policies of the Plateau Development Scheme, attached as Annex A to this Plan, in addition to the policies of this Plan.